The Municipal Collaboration for Sustainable Procurement releases the 2017 State of the Nation Report.

 The University of British Columbia used social procurement to transform its research footprint this year with the Green Labs Program.
 Research activities are resource intensive: the 400 labs across both campuses account for 49% of campus energy use, 24% of campus water use, and they generate 96% of its hazardous waste.
 With financial support from suppliers such as Fisher Scientific and VWR International, UBC set up cross-functional teams, mobilized a network of Sustainability Coordinators, and created resources (including an update to the Sustainable Purchasing Guide originally created by Wakefield) to help labs green their operations.
 “There is still much work to do but the Green Labs Program has put resources in place to get us where we want to go,” says Wakefield.
 “We built those resources into our supplier agreements to empower our research community to measure, manage and develop more sustainable solutions.”

 Reeve honors the work accomplished.
 “There are many ways to do sustainable procurement,” he says.
 “Our members are looking for opportunities to make a difference in their unique business lines and communities.”
-The report highlights case examples of other innovative sustainable procurement initiatives—how Simon Fraser University considered job security in their Dining and Janitorial Services contracts; how the City of Victoria and the City of Surrey approached conversion of their streetlights to more energy efficient LED technology; and how the University of Alberta is promoting the purchase of responsible promotional items with their new Sustainable Swag Guide.
+The report highlights case examples of other innovative sustainable procurement initiatives—how Simon Fraser University considered job security in their Dining and Janitorial Services contracts; and how the City of Victoria and the City of Surrey approached conversion of their streetlights to more energy efficient LED technology.
 The report also profiles the City of Calgary for launching a Supplier Leadership Questionnaire and the City of Winnipeg for achieving Fair Trade Town certification.

 Overall, the Canadian public sector made big strides this year towards making sustainable spending business as usual.
 All of these activities, as well as ongoing support from the MCSP network, are setting public organizations up to lead by example and help drive the market shift to sustainability.